 We will generally not be able to issue and sell our common stock at a price below net asset value per share.
-See "Risk Factors-Risks Related to Business Development Companies-Regulations governing our operation as a business development company affect our ability to, and the way in which we raise additional capital, which may expose us to risks, including the typical risks associated with leverage."
+See "Risk Factors-Risks Related to Business Development Companies" Regulations governing our operation as a business development company affect our ability to, and the way in which we raise additional capital, which may expose us to risks, including the typical risks associated with leverage."
 We may, however, sell our common stock, or warrants, options or rights to acquire our common stock, at a price below the then-current net asset value of our common stock if our board of directors determines that such sale is in our best interests and the best interests of our stockholders, and our stockholders approve such sale.
 In addition, we may generally issue new shares of our common stock at a price below net asset value in rights offerings to existing stockholders, in payment of dividends and in certain other limited circumstances.

-As a business development company, we are not permitted to invest in any portfolio company in which FB Advisor or any of its affiliates currently have an investment or to make any co-investments with FB Advisor or any of their affiliates without an exemptive order from the SEC.
-We are seeking an exemptive order.
-However, there is no assurance that we will obtain such relief.
-As a result, we could be limited in our ability to invest in certain portfolio companies in which GDFM or any of its affiliates are invested.
+As a business development company, we will not generally be permitted to invest in any portfolio company in which FB Advisor or any of its affiliates currently have an investment or to make any co-investments with FB Advisor or any of their affiliates without an exemptive order from the SEC.
+We believe that we will be able to obtain relief from the SEC; however, there is no assurance that we will obtain such relief.
+In the event the SEC or its staff takes a different position in this regard, we could be limited in our ability to invest in certain portfolio companies in which GDFM or any of its affiliates are investing or are invested.